api3dao/vitepress-docs/docs/reference/airnode/latest/concepts/endpoint.md

-Note that this means that an `endpointId` is not unique, and two Airnodes can serve equivalent endpoints using the same ID (in fact, this is the desired outcome).This is not an issue, as requests are made with a `airnode` (Airnode's `address`) and `endpointId` pair.
+Note that this means that an `endpointId` is not unique, and two Airnodes can serve equivalent endpoints using the same ID (in fact, this is the desired outcome).
+This is not an issue, as requests are made with a `airnode` (Airnode's `address`) and `endpointId` pair.

 This convention of determining an `endpointId` is not enforced at the